What makes a song the “Best Original Song” for a motion picture? This year is particularly fascinating.

 They also hammer this tune over and over, giving it the “Some Enchanted Evening” treatment.
 You can’t help but leave the theatre singing it.

-The first hearkens back to the odd disconnect between the lyric and the melody.
+The first is that odd disconnect between the lyric and the melody.
 This might be the most depressing love song I’ve ever heard.
 Think “My Funny Valentine,” but without the irony.
 And that’s the thing – the lyric is so bold-faced and rosy.
 Perhaps if it was underscored with more pathos, the intention of the song would be clearer.

 In the film, the song functions in two ways.
 The first – as mentioned – is as a love song.
 We hear Sebastian mumble the song to himself after having fallen in love with Mia, while dancing a soft-shoe on the Hermosa Beach pier at dusk (a frequent time in the movie).
 It’s the most “brooding-artist-like love” I’ve ever seen expressed, and feels more self-involved than unabashed.
 Mia and Seb are supposed to be true loves, yet if I witnessed him sing this in real life, I might advise Mia that “he’s just not that into you.”